Mathematics

 - calculus (integral and differential, vector calculus, dynamic systems like ecosystems and social networks), Chaos theory,..

-Applied: mathematical theoretical physics, economics, mathematical chemistry and biomathematics, engineering (control theory), numerical analysis, game theory in psychology, research on probability, statistics, optimization, computer science, graph theory,, machine learning, cryptography, mathematical logic,..
+Applied: mathematical theoretical physics, economics, mathematical chemistry and biomathematics, engineering (control theory), numerical analysis, game theory in psychology, research on probability, statistics, optimization, computer science, graph theory, machine learning, cryptography, mathematical logic,..
 The NSA is the largest employer of mathematicians, for creating and breaking codes.

 History of mathematics

 The Babylonians use algebra and arithmetics for taxation.
+They copied the Sumerian system of 7 gods (7 colors, planets, chakra's,..).

 Mathematics is equated with astrology.
 Jewish Kabbalists develop gematria and numerology.